giantswarm/kube-green-app/README.md

 # kube-downscaler chart

-Giant Swarm offers a kube-downscaler App which can be installed in workload clusters.
+Giant Swarm offers a kube-downscaler App which can be installed in management clusters.
 Here we define the kube-downscaler chart with its templates and default configuration.

 **What is this app?**

+This app allows to scale down clusters' workload when it's not needed. `kube-downscaler` is a tool which scales down deployments, statefulsets even when horizontal-pod-autoscaler is enabled and suspend cronjobs.

+For more details concerning the tool itself, check the [upstream project](https://codeberg.org/hjacobs/kube-downscaler).

 **Why did we add it?**

-**Who can use it?**
+By scaling down clusters when those are not used we achieve 2 main goals :

+* Saving on infrastructure cost
+* Reducing our carbon footprint

 ## Installing